Regional Altar-Rosary Society enjoy 20 years of celebrating their ministry

 Before the Mass, Rosarian representatives from the various parishes participated in a procession in honor to the Virgin Mary.
 Carrying the Rosary in this photo are Rita Carnival of Mary, Mother of the Church Parish, Bordentown, left, and Sandra Estrada of Our Lady of the Angels Parish, Trenton.
 Mary Stadnyk photo

-On the Saturday nearest to the Feast of the Holy Rosary on Oct.
-7, members of parish Altar Rosary Societies in Burlington, Mercer and Ocean Counties gather each year to celebrate their devotion to the Blessed Virgin Mary and their ministry of love and service to their individual parishes.
+For 20 years, members of parish Altar Rosary Societies in Burlington, Mercer and Ocean Counties have gathered each year to celebrate their devotion to the Blessed Virgin Mary and their ministry of love and service to their individual parishes.

 PHOTO GALLERY: 20th Annual Regional Altar Rosary Mass

-In his homily, Bishop O’Connell reflected on the Wedding at Cana, the Gospel proclaimed during the Mass and the Blessed Mother’s significant role.
+In his homily, Bishop O’Connell reflected on the Blessed Mother’s significant role in the Wedding Feast at Cana, which was the Gospel proclaimed during the Mass.

 Bishop O'Connell celebrates the 20th anniversary of the Regional Altar Rosary Mass Oct.
 5 in St. Gregory the Great Church, Hamilton Square.
 With the Bishop are, from left, Deacon Joe Latini, who assisted during the Mass; Msgr.
 Dennis Apoldite, pastor of Sacred Heart Parish and episcopal vicar of Mercer County, and Father Michael Hall, pastor of St. Gregory the Great Parish, who were among the concelebrants.
 Mary Stadnyk photo